picsoritdidnthappen/poidh-v3/docs-site/docs/start-here/how-poidh-works.md

 poidh is many-to-many:

-**one person can ask. many people can fund. anyone can do. the community verifies.**
+**One person can ask.
+Many people can fund.
+Anyone can do.
+The community verifies.**

 This creates a social dynamic that traditional bounty boards don't have.
 When you contribute to a poidh bounty, you're not just adding money — you're signaling that you believe this outcome is worth achieving.
 Other people can see that signal and add their own.
 The bounty price becomes a real-time measure of how much a community values a specific outcome happening in the world.